Skip to main content

 2. Enhancement of Post-Receptor Signaling ∞ Sensitivity is a two-part process.
 It involves the receptor itself and the chain of biochemical reactions that occurs inside the cell after the hormone binds.
 Fasting has been shown to improve the function of intracellular proteins like GLUT4 transporters, which are responsible for physically moving glucose into the cell.
 This means that when insulin does bind, its message is executed more efficiently.

-This restoration of is the cornerstone of fasting’s effect on other hormonal systems.
+This restoration of insulin sensitivity is the cornerstone of fasting’s effect on other hormonal systems.
 An insulin-resistant state is an inflammatory state, and inflammation disrupts all forms of cellular communication.
 By resolving insulin resistance, you lower the systemic “static,” allowing the clearer signals of other hormones, such as testosterone and growth hormone, to be properly received.

 Restoring insulin sensitivity through fasting quiets systemic inflammation, clearing the communication lines for all other hormones.